 The movement needs a really big push, because so far there has been no breakthrough politically on the issue of animal rights - there are too many vested interests, too much power and money involved.
-But there is also a deeper reason for this: animal abuse is like a guilty secret haunting the edges of our daily lives, the knowledge of which is unbearable to us because it exposes the hypocrisy deep within a "compassionate" society, the cruelty at its very core.
+But there is also a deeper reason for this: animal abuse is like a guilty secret haunting the edges of our daily lives, which knowledge of unbearable to us because it exposes the hypocrisy deep within a "compassionate" society, the cruelty at its very core.
 (A few other issues are taboo in a similar way - e.g. child abuse).

 It is worth noting that throughout the media reports of the Bristol explosion, animal liberationists were portrayed either as misanthropic sentimentalists, or misty-eyed fantasists dreaming of a vegan future, or looking back to a non-existent golden age".
 But the exact opposite is true: animal liberationists are realists in the truest sense, they have uncovered an animal "holocaust" at the heart of our by it that they cannot forget, nor can they turn away, nor can they ever rest until they have acted, in however small a way, to lessen the weight of that terrible suffering.
-No wonder there is so much frustration: a whole range of green issues are being taken up by politicians, and on so many of them
+No wonder there is so much frustration: a whole range of green issues are being taken up by politicians, and on so many of them the Amazon destruction rainforest, along with the wiping out of its indigenous peoples is at last becoming an international political issue.
+OLIVER TICKELL assesses the state of the campaign, while below we include the summary of a report to the World Bank that demonstrates the economic absurdity of the Brazilian government's agricultural policies in the Amazon.